bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-24-newsletter.md

   LN-enabled applications.
 It "fixes a denial-of-service vulnerability which is reachable from untrusted input from peers if the `UserConfig::manually_accept_inbound_channels` option is enabled."
-  Several other bug fixes and minor improvements are also included.
+  Several other bug fixes and minor improvements are also included. {% assign timestamp="58:37" %}

-- [HWI 2.4.0-rc1][] is a release candidate for the next version of this package providing a common interface to multiple different hardware signing devices.
+- [HWI 2.4.0-rc1][] is a release candidate for the next version of this package providing a common interface to multiple different hardware signing devices. {% assign timestamp="59:11" %}

 ## Notable code and documentation changes